Wackelzahn/RPI_VenusOS_Carrier/README.md

 15)	Proceed with the installation of **RpiGpioSetup[^3]**

-	- In the GUI, go to "settings", "Package manager" and "Inactive packages".
+	- In the GUI, go to "Settings", "Package Manager"and "Inactive Packages".
 Scroll down to "RpiGpioSetup" and add RpiGpioSetup (proceed).
-	- Go one step back and go to "Active packages" and "RpiGpioSetup", download and proceed but do not install!
+	- Go one step back and go to "Active Packages" and "RpiGpioSetup", download and proceed but do not install!
-	- Copy (e.g. Bitvise SFTP) the (to your like) modified file "gpio_list" to /data/RpiGpioSetup/FileSets. confirm the "overwrite".
+	- Copy the modified file "gpio_list" to /data/RpiGpioSetup/FileSets. confirm the "overwrite".
 	- Copy the file "VenusGpioOverlay.dtbo" (personal modified version) to /data/RpiGpioSetup/FileSets/VersionIndependent.
 Confirm the "overwrite".
 	- run setup of RpiGpioSetup -> /data/RpiGpioSetup/setup
       install and activate (i)